Research

 Publications

-- Should We Insure Workers or Jobs During Recessions? (with G. Giupponi and C. Landais) Journal of Economic Perspectives 36(2): 29-54, 2022.
+- Should We Insure Workers or Jobs During Recessions? (with Giulia Giupponi and Camille Landais) Journal of Economic Perspectives 36(2): 29-54, 2022.
 Online Appendix

 Working Paper